 With smart contracts, there would be no arguments or lawyers needed.
 All terms of the insurance would be stored on the blockchain, where they are visible to all parties and immutable.
 If something happens, the smart contract would be triggered automatically.

-The crypto boom of 2017 was so huge thanks to ICOs, which helped to boost Ethereum and all tokens created inside the platform.
+The crypto boom of 2017 was so massive thanks to ICOs.
+They helped to boost Ethereum and other tokens created on the platform.
 An ICO is crowdfunding done in the crypto world.
-A new project raises funds by selling part of their tokens to the public.
+A new project raises funds by selling part of its tokens to the public.

 Smart contracts are used in ICOs all the time.
-If you want to participate in an ICO, you simply send Ether to a given address.
-A smart contract is then triggered and it will send you back X number of new tokens.
+If you want to participate in an ICO, you simply send Ether to a contract address.
+A smart contract is then triggered and sends you back X number of new tokens.

-Let’s go quickly through oracles as well, which are important components in the blockchain world.
+Let’s go through oracles as well, which are critical components of the blockchain world.

-The big limitation of a smart contract is that it cannot access any outside information by default.
-It can only operate with the information that is on the blockchain.
-For example, you cannot program a smart contract to fetch weather information, football results or stock prices.
+The big limitation of a smart contract is that it cannot access any outside information.
+It can only operate with the information that exists on the blockchain.
+For example, you cannot program a smart contract to fetch weather information, football results, or stock prices.

-This is why there are oracles, which provide data feeds from the outside world.
+This is why there are oracles.
+They provide data feeds from the outside world.
 There lies a problem, though.
-If your smart contract is using an oracle provided by a third-party, the decentralization benefits are instantly gone.
+If a smart contract is using an oracle provided by a third party, decentralization benefits are gone.

-Chainlink has created a distributed network of oracles with incentives for each oracle to provide 100% correct information all the time.
-This is essentially a software built on Ethereum, but it will expand in the future to other platforms as well.
+Chainlink has created a distributed network of oracles with incentives to provide correct information all the time.
+This is essentially software built on Ethereum, but it will expand to other platforms as well.
 At the moment, every popular Dapp is using Chainlink’s oracles.

 The oracle problem is also a very important one to comprehend.
-Smart contracts need oracles in order to access the outside world.
-Oracles must be also decentralized and distributed to make sure the smart contract information is not corrupted.
+Smart contracts need oracles to access the outside world.
+Oracles must be also decentralized to make sure the smart contract information is not corrupted.